htunc29/ChatAppSocket-o/README.md

-# Chat app with express and socket.io
+# Chat app with express.js and socket.io
+->Start for app , write cmd node server js or nodemon server.js